bcbio/bcbio-dnanexus-wrapper/README.md

 dx run bcbio-run-workflow -ireuse_workflow=path/to/workflow-name ...
 ```

-The execution of this app will allow reuse of existing results computed for the workflow but will use the modified Docker image for any remaining jobs to be executed.
+The execution of this app will allow reuse of existing results already computed for the workflow but will use the modified Docker image for any remaining jobs to be executed.